 • DVD 7/Weeks 12 & 13 – DVD 7 contains the workouts for weeks 12 and 13.
 Week 12’s workouts include Lower Body 2 (28 mins), Core 2 (29 mins), and Cardio Circuit 2 (28 mins).
 Week 13’s workouts are Barre 3 (27 mins), Total Body Toning 3 (29 mins), and Cardio Circuit 3 (29 mins).

 • DVD 8/Optional workouts – DVD 8 contains four optional Stretch Flow Workouts.
-These include Stretch Flow 1 (20 mins), Stretch Flow 2 (20 mins), Stretch Flow 3 (19 mins) and Best of Stretch Flow 4 (28 mins).
+These include Stretch Flow 1 (20 mins), Stretch Flow 2 (20 mins), Stretch Flow 3 (19 mins), and Best of Stretch Flow 4 (28 mins).

 Next, we will look at the other Fe Fit inclusions.

 The Fe Fit Quick Start Guide will quickly get you up to speed with everything you need to know to start the Fe Fit program.

 The 90 Day Calendar lists the workouts and the days you will be doing them.
 Included are some small pink circular stickers that will enable you to track your workouts easily.
 This is done by placing a sticker on the relevant day and week listed upon completion of each session.

 * Fe Fit comes with 5 workout calendars.
 Use the one pertinent to the duration of the workout you choose to do and the number of days a week you work out.